 When you are faced with this difficult situation, let our Irvine domestic violence attorney help you.
-Schedule a free consultation with the Law Firm of Pilchman & Kay, P.L.C. today at (949) 558-0042.
+Schedule a free consultation with the Law Office of Pilchman & Kay, A Professional Law Corporation, today at (949) 558-0042.

 How the Medical Board Will Handle Your Case

 While it is common for the reporting party in a domestic violence case to recant their story, a physician cannot rely on this fact.
 Physical marks on the body including red marks, cuts and bruises, 911 dispatch logs and eyewitness statements are ways in which domestic violence cases are proven.
 The fact that the victim recanted will be expected and easily explained to any potential jury or administrative law judge.
 The prosecuting attorney may simply argue the physician is the breadwinner in the relationship and if they are subjected to criminal and administrative action, it could impact the financial security of the family.

 The board will also look into what secondary issues may be at play causing the physician to act out violently or aggressively: